David Gordon Green's unrealized projects: The Line

-Score
+Score TV series

-In May 2014, Green was attached to direct Score, which was written by Don Johnson, who also would have starred.
+In May 2014, Green was attached to direct the television series Score, a college football drama set in the 1980s.
+The project was written by Don Johnson, who also would have starred.

 Newsflash

-In 2017, it was announced that Green was to direct Seth Rogen in Newsflash.
+In 2017, it was announced that Green was to direct Seth Rogen in Newsflash with Ben Jacoby writing.
 The film is a dramatization of Walter Cronkite's news coverage of the assassination of President John F. Kennedy.
 Cronkite was to have been portrayed by Rogen.
 Green left the project in favor of directing Halloween Kills instead.

 Friday Night Lights

-In 2018, it was announced that Green was in talks of directing a reboot of Friday Night Lights based on Buzz Bissinger's Friday Night Lights: A Town, a Team, and a Dream.
+In 2018, it was announced that Green was in talks of directing a reboot of Friday Night Lights based on Buzz Bissinger's Friday Night Lights: A Town, a Team, and a Dream with Robert Schenkkan writing.
 Green backed out of the project in 2019 due to scheduling conflicts.

+Untitled Christopher Wylie biopic

+In July 2019, Green was in talks to direct a film about Cambridge Analytica mastermind Christopher Wylie from screenwriting team Christopher Markus and Stephen McFeely.
+On March 16, 2020, Paul Bettany signed on to star.
+The film, which had the Russo brothers and Mike Larocca attached as producers, was slated to begin production after Green finished shooting Halloween Kills, with Matt Shakman and Peter Farrelly attached to direct the movie instead of Green.

-Hogan’s Heroes sequel series
+Hogan's Heroes sequel series

-In September 2019, it was revealed that Green’s company Rough House, Village Roadshow Pictures and Albert S. Ruddy will produce the sequel series to Hogan's Heroes about the descendants of the original characters teaming up for a treasure hunt.
+In September 2019, it was reported that Green's company Rough House, Village Roadshow Pictures and Albert S. Ruddy would produce a sequel series to Hogan's Heroes about the descendants of the original characters teaming up for a treasure hunt.

+2020s

+Hellraiser TV series

+In April 2020, HBO was announced to be developing a Hellraiser television series that would serve as "an elevated continuation and expansion" of its mythology with Mark Verheiden and Michael Dougherty writing the series and Green directing several episodes.

+Smokey and the Bandit TV series

+In October 2020, a Smokey and the Bandit TV series remake was revealed to be in development, with a pilot written by Green and Brian Sides and also executive produced with his Rough House confederates Jody Hill, Danny McBride and Brandon James and Seth MacFarlane and Erica Huggins of Fuzzy Door.

+Garbage Pail Kids TV series

+In May 2021, an animated series based on the Garbage Pail Kids was announced as being in development at HBO Max with Green, Danny McBride and Josh Bycel on board as writers/co-creators.
+As of October 2023, the series was still in development.